haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 ## Timeline
 I expect that after this project is approved it'd take roughly 4 months in total to complete.
 This would be about 2 'man' months, however there maybe random hickups.
-Most work will be done by either me or one of my colleagues under contract @Riuga.
+Most work will be done by me or a subcontractor if I can find them.

 Intermediate steps are the listed tests in the linked PR, then after all those pass we'll move onto a full hackage run,